RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add the ability to save and restore profiler data to compare speed improvements

 #### Working directory toolbar
-* Get directory completions by pressing the `Tab` key twice
+* Get directory completions by pressing the `Tab` key twice on it

 #### API Changes
 * `spyderplugins` has been renamed to `spyplugins` and made a namespace package to allow